 It also includes a sticker-pack to highlight different events.
 To be honest, I'll probably just end up hand-writing everything, but if you're a sticker person, these are pretty cute.

 The other spare column I labelled 'banking'.
-I'll go into detail in a future post about how we organise our finances, but basically we have set up monthly direct debits on almost every expense that we have, including electricity, gas, water, phones, rates etc. It means we pay the same amount every month, so we don't have to worry about remembering to pay bills and are never 'surprised' by a large bill.
+I'll go into detail in a future post about how we organise our finances, but basically we have monthly direct debits on most of our expenses, including electricity, gas, water, phones, rates etc. It means we pay the same amount every month, so we don't have to worry about remembering to pay bills and are never 'surprised' by a large bill.
 However, because all the expenses come out on different days throughout the month, it can get a bit confusing to keep track of.
 The 'banking' column is perfect for tracking these costs, and teamed with our finance binder, we know where our money is going and can make sure everything is covered.

 I hung the calendar in our command center, which is still working so well in keeping us organised with everyday tasks and paperwork.